gtempesta/superhi-js-for-designers/README.md

 In order to manage this I have created a Proxy object, which connects a state to a state handler, which responds to the changes in the proxy object.
 (This was inspired by this article: https://dev.to/mandrewdarts/vanilla-change-detection-with-proxies-in-javascript-3kpe).

-For example, a `keyup` event was not updating directly the text in the textarea: instead it only changed a property in the Proxy called `stateProxy`.
+For example, a `keyup` event was not updating directly the text in the textarea: instead it only changed a property in the Proxy variable called `stateProxy`.

 ```js
 // when I type in my output tag, update the sentence tag accordingly